GravityKit/GravityView/readme.txt

 = develop =

+#### 🚀 Added
-* Added: "Read Status" field to display whether an entry has been read or not.
-Previously, the status was output as either 1 or 0.
-Now, you can customize the labels for "Read" and "Unread" statuses.
+* "Read Status" field to display whether an entry has been read or not.
+  - Customize the labels for "Read" and "Unread" statuses.
-  - You can now sort a View by "Read Status".
+  - Sort a View by "Read Status".

-__Developer Updates:__
+#### 🐛 Fixed
+* Product search now returns correct results when using all search input types.

+#### 💻 Developer Updates
 * Added `gk/gravityview/field/is-read/print-script` filter to modify whether to print the script in the frontend that marks an entry as "Read".
 * Added `gk/gravityview/field/is-read/read-label` filter to change field "Read" label.